SyneRBI/SIRF-Exercises/README.md

 ### Docker

-The jupyter notebook should already be started for you if you are using the `service` image.
+The jupyter notebook should already be started for you.
 Follow instructions in our [Docker README](https://github.com/SyneRBI/SIRF-SuperBuild/tree/master/docker#readme).
-If prompted for a password, it is `virtual`.

 ### Cloud